manuelcorralesglb/rubybootcamp/README.md

 ### Topic 3: Rails MVC
 #### Reading material
 #### Excercises
 Create a model, create a controller, create a route, create a view.
+(Read only, create the data using the console)
 #### Key points
+  * Understand the Gemfile.
+  * Understand migrations.
+  * Understand the request flow.
+  * Use rails console to store data.

 #### Extra credit

 ### Topic 4: Tests first
 #### Reading material
 #### Excercises
-Create a test for a new feature, see it fail, implement the feature.
+Create tests for the old features and test first approach for the creation part.
 Cucumber, capybara and rspec.
 #### Key points
+  * Make cucumber tests first.
+  * Implement the creation view, route, controller.
+  * Add validations to the model.

 #### Extra credit

 ### Topic 5: Adding a second model